deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 ##### Codes
 * 1: Username doesn't exists.

-#### Create user/shared post
+#### Create user post

 ##### Description

 Create a new user post, with a content and/or image.

-Or create a shared post of a user/shared post, with an optional content.
+Or shares a user post or public group post as user post, with an optional content.

-If the shared post is a post of type 'shared', the referenced post id that is going to be saved will be the id of the root post.
+If the referenced post id of the shared post has an integer positive number, the referenced post id of the new user post that is going to be saved will be the id of the root post.

 ##### Endpoint